Enhancing corporate governance

 Matters Concerning Delegation of Authority for Determining Compensation, etc. of Individual Directors

-For FY 2022, it has been resolved that the decision on the amount of basic compensation for each director and the amount of bonuses based on the business performance of each fiscal year would be left to President and CEO NAKAYAMA Toshiki, on the understanding that the Nomination and Compensation Committee would be consulted within the range of the total amount approved at the General Meeting of Shareholders, based on the resolution of the Board of Directors on June 14, 2022.
-The reason for this delegation of authority is that the President and CEO is considered to be the most qualified person to evaluate the performance of each director's duties while having a bird’s eye view of the Company’s overall business.
+For FY 2023, it has been resolved that the decision on the amount of basic compensation for each director and the amount of bonuses based on the business performance of each fiscal year would be left to President and CEO NAKAYAMA Toshiki, assuming that the Nomination and Compensation Committee would be consulted within the range of the total amount approved at the General Meeting of Shareholders, based on the resolution of the Board of Directors on June 27, 2023.
+The reason for delegating these authorities is that the President and CEO is considered to be the most suitable person to evaluate the execution of duties by each director while having a bird’s eye view of the company’s overall business.

 Total Amount of Compensation for Each Executive Class, Total Amount of Compensation by Type, and the Number of Eligible Executive Officers